leonlha/e2e-3m/README.md

 For codes to run on Colab virtual server</br>

 ## How to run
-Just open an ipynb file in Jupyter Notebook, the content should be self-explained.
+Just open and run an ipynb file in Jupyter Notebook, the content should be self-explained.

 ## Citation
 ```citation